Who We Are

 Our Core Values

 Equity in Education

-We promote equity in education by providing programs and services for free or low cost to ensure that all teachers can access the materials they need to improve their students’ learning.
+We promote equity in education by providing programs and services for free or low cost to ensure that all teachers, community educators, and families can access the materials they need to improve their students’ learning.

-We also seek out partnerships with educators and community organizations serving students who are economically and/or academically disadvantaged.
+We also seek out partnerships with educators and community organizations serving students of all ages who are economically and/or academically marginalized.

 We foster authentic collaboration among educators, university researchers, community members, and organizations.
 We aim to develop and implement evidence-based programs and services that will strengthen students’ skills in core content areas such as reading, writing, and math as well as in adult literacy, family literacy, and parenting.

 Evidence for Effectiveness